 Business Blog Strategy 101: Writing for the Five Customer Types

-(#1 in Series) Ever wonder how you can attract more people to your business blog?
-Here’s an easy, actionable content strategy to help you identify & hit your Target Audience.
+Wondering how to attract more people to your business blog?
+Here’s an easy, actionable content strategy to help you identify & hit your Target Audience, one Customer Type at a time.

 10 min read • 2,531 words